Overview

 1.2 Add Documents to a Sample

 To work with YARN documents, first add them to the selected Sample.
-You can either create a new document from or upload existing files in YARN JSON (yarn.json) or GREW (grew.json) format.
+You can either create a new document from or upload existing files in YARN JSON (yarn.json) format.

 Option A — Create a YARN document